RingCentral pricing: Hidden fees + 6 Other things to know

 The Core plan includes basic VoIP features and unlimited calls in the US and Canada.
 Here’s what you can expect to get:

-• Shared phone lines, calling only
+• Shared numbers: Calls only

-• AI-powered video meetings with up to 100 participants
+• Video meetings: Up to 100 participants

 RingEX Advanced plan